TheManishHQ/shipos-kit/docs/setup.md

 This guide walks you through setting up Shipos Kit for development.

+⚠️ **Important:** This project is ~35% complete.
+See [Implementation Status](./implementation-status.md) for what's actually working before you begin.

 ## Prerequisites

 Before you begin, ensure you have the following installed: